ethanokamura/perfectline/src/content/javascript-101/webdev.md

 <p>This is a paragraph</p>
 ```

-Because CSS is cascading, a style sheet may contain multiple rules to the same element.
+Because CSS is cascading, a style sheet may contain multiple rules for the same element.
 This creates a hierarchy!

 The browser uses the rules of cascade, specificity, and inheritance.
 1. Cascade - the most specific rule will override.
 In this example, the `inner-class` will override any overlapping class properties from `outer-class`